securitybunker/databunker.org/content/doc/start/_index.md

 ## Step 4: Accessing the Web UI

 Databunker includes a built-in web UI.
-We have pre-installed databunker for you for a quick access.
-It is available at: <a href="https://demo.databunker.org/" target="_blank">demo.databunker.org</a>.
+For quick access, we’ve pre-installed Databunker, which you can access at: <a href="https://demo.databunker.org/" target="_blank">demo.databunker.org</a>.
+Use the ``DEMO`` root token to access the admin panel.

 If you deploy Databunker using Docker, this interface is available by default at: <a href="http://localhost:3000/" target="_blank">localhost:3000</a>.

-#### Admin access:

-You can use the ``DEMO`` **root token** to access the admin panel.
+In the demo version, the root token is set to  ``DEMO`` by default.

 The **admin** or **Data Protection Officer (DPO)** can use the web interface to:
 1. Delete user records to comply with GDPR RTBF "forget me" requests